 Drug class: Antithyroid agents

 What is propylthiouracil?

 Propylthiouracil is used to treat hyperthyroidism (overactive thyroid), Graves' disease, or toxic goiter (enlarged thyroid). propylthiouracil is sometimes given to control symptoms just before you undergo thyroid surgery or treatment with radioactive iodine.

 Propylthiouracil may also be used for purposes not listed in this medication guide.

-Propylthiouracil can cause liver problems that can be fatal or may require a liver transplant.
-Stop taking this medicine and call your doctor right away if you have signs of liver damage: fever, itching, tiredness, nausea, vomiting, upper stomach pain, loss of appetite, dark urine, clay-colored stools, or jaundice (yellowing of the skin or eyes).
+Propylthiouracil can cause serious or fatal liver problems.
+Stop taking this medicine and call your doctor right away if you have upper stomach pain, nausea, vomiting, loss of appetite, fever, itching, tiredness, dark urine, clay-colored stools, or yellowing of your skin or eyes.

 Before taking this medicine